-FireDaemon Pro provides functionality to import and export service definitions.
+FireDaemon Pro provides four methods to import and export FireDaemon Pro service definitions.
 A service definition is represented as XML in a text file.
 The methods are as follows:

 What is XML and Why Use It?